Full Disclosure (book): Summary

 Daniels marries her publicist, Mike Moz, but the marriage quickly collapses.
 Shortly after, while trying to transition to directing music videos, Daniels meets Glendon Crain the drummer for the band Hollywood Undead.
 Crain and Daniels embark on a whirlwind romance and eventually decide to marry and have a child, though Daniels tells Crain that he must do porn before she will agree to a pregnancy in order to ensure that her career in adult entertainment will never be used against her in a custody battle.

 Shortly after giving birth to her daughter, Daniels learns that news about her night with Trump has leaked.
 Still recovering from a traumatic birth and with her husband suffering from postpartum depression, Daniels denies everything.
 In 2011 she is once again approached by In Touch Weekly and decides to give an interview relating her sexual experiences with Trump.
 Daniels agrees but the story is killed.
 Sometime later she is approached and threatened by a stranger telling her to leave Trump alone.
 In 2015 Trump announces he is running for president.
 Daniels repeatedly struggles with whether to come forward or not and is instead offered money to sign an NDA which she accepts.

 In 2018 the Wall Street Journal publishes a story about Daniels and the hush payments she received.
 After Trump's lawyer, Michael Cohen, begins shopping around a memoir using her name, Daniels decides to hire a lawyer, Michael Avenatti, in order to release herself from her NDA.
 As she prepares to come forward she is repeatedly threatened with death and hounded by the paparazzi.
 To protect her daughter, Daniels pulls her from school and hires private tutors.
 Her marriage also suffers as a result as her husband is angered that Daniels never told him about the encounter with Trump.

-On May 22, 2019, lawyer Michael Avenatti was charged with wire fraud and aggravated identity theft as a result of allegations that he stole $300,00 from former client Stormy Daniels while helping negotiate her 2018 book deal.
+On May 22, 2019, lawyer Michael Avenatti was charged with wire fraud and aggravated identity theft as a result of allegations that he stole $300,000 from Daniels while helping negotiate her 2018 book deal.
 On February 4, 2022, Avenatti was convicted in New York federal court of identity theft and wire fraud for stealing from Daniels.
 He was ordered to surrender to U.S. Marshals by February 7 and is scheduled to be sentenced in May.

 Daniels comes forward and speaks about her experiences with Trump in interviews with 60 Minutes and Rolling Stone.
 She is invited to appear on Saturday Night Live as herself.

 In an epilogue she reveals that she is still struggling with her newfound fame and that, while her husband filed for divorce acrimoniously, they are now co-parenting in a mutually supportive way.

 Reception

 The memoir drew positive reviews.
 Slate praised Daniels as "a witty, scrappy underdog" Kirkus Reviews called it "lively, candid".

+During her May 2024 court testimony, Daniels acknowledged that at least one of the books claims was inaccurate.